-In a continued effort to protect UNBC users, ITS has enabled the Safe Links & Safe Attachments feature in the M365 security suite.
+In a continued effort to protect UNBC users, ITS has enabled the Safe Links & Safe Attachments features in our Microsoft 365 tenant.

 What is Safe Links and Safe Attachments?

-The Safe Links and Safe Attachments service are part of Microsoft's Office 365 Advanced Threat Protection (ATP) for enterprise organizations.
+The Safe Links and Safe Attachments service are part of Microsoft's Defender for Office 365 system.
 Safe Links and Safe Attachments are designed to protect students, faculty, and staff from email phishing attempts, and links/web sites or email attachments that contain malicious software.
 The service will mostly be invisible to you because it works behind the scenes to protect you.

 How do I know I am protected by Safe Links?

-If you look at the URL that is displayed, it will begin with something like: "https://can01.safelinks.protection.outlook.com/?url . . .".
-This indicates that Safe Links has analyzed the link and is protecting you in the event the site is malicious.
+For received emails, Safe Links will re-write all URLs to begin with something like: "https://can01.safelinks.protection.outlook.com/?url . . .".
+This indicates that Safe Links has analyzed the link and is protecting you in the event the site detected to be is malicious.

 The protection service is handled within Office 365 so it will most likely be transparent to you, the end user.
-If you click on a link in an email, SharePoint, OneDrive or Microsoft Teams that takes you to a site that does not contain malicious software, you will be allowed access to the site and proceed normally.
-However, if a link is identified as malicious, or a link is determined to be a phishing link, after clicking on the link a Safe Links screen will appear indicating the web site cannot be accessed.
-This protects you, and your workstation from infection.
+If you click on a link in an email, Teams, or Office document that takes you to a site deemed Safe by Safe Links, you will be allowed access to the site and proceed normally.
+However, if a link is identified as malicious/phishing, then after clicking on the link a Safe Links screen will appear indicating the web site cannot be accessed.
+This protects you and your workstation from infection, data leakage and account compromise, and by extension it protects all of UNBC.
 The protection page looks like this:

 How do I know I am protected by Safe Attachments?